Powerful Legal Help for Fraternity Hazing Victims Call the Leaders in Hazing Injury Now

 The hazing lawyers at Stewart Tilghman Fox Bianchi & Cain, P.A. will not allow hazing to go unpunished.
 We will not sit idly by and allow young college students to be harmed at the hands of 'clubs' sanctioned by universities looking the other way.
 For decades, we have held fraternities and college administrators accountable for their role in harming young people.
 We've been described as a "national leader in hazing litigation" by the Daily Business Review.
 NewsNation said "David Bianchi is recognized as one of the nation's most successful lawyers in fraternity hazing cases."

-If your son or daughter was harmed or killed by fraternity or sorority hazing, speak with our attorneys to learn what you can do and how we can help.
+If your son or daughter was harmed or killed by fraternity or sorority hazing, speak with our attorneys to learn what you can do.

 Fighting for Chad Meredith

 Our firm held the fraternity members responsible by proving they had failed in their duty to aid and rescue Chad, as well as proving that their negligence was what caused Chad's death in the first place.
-The jury saw through the defense's claims that Chad wasn't 'technically' participating in a fraternity event and awarded Chad’s parents $14 million for their pain and suffering caused by the death of their son.
+The jury saw through the defense's claims that Chad wasn't 'technically' participating in a fraternity event and awarded Chad’s parents $14 million for their pain and suffering.

 When the verdict was announced, the fraternity president (who we sued) came out of his seat and headed for David Bianchi in an attempted attack.
 He was intercepted by three people who wrestled him to the floor and dragged him out of the court.
 Some fraternity members never seem to learn.

 Like the Meredith family, Tom and Sandra Coffey wanted to make sure that what happened to their son never happened again.
-They turned to us for help in improving Florida law and, in response, David Bianchi and Michael Levine began lobbying the Florida legislature to strengthen the Chad Meredith Act with a series of amendments.
+They turned to our team of hazing injury and death attorneys for help in improving Florida law and, in response, David Bianchi and Michael Levine began lobbying the Florida legislature to strengthen the Chad Meredith Act with a series of amendments.

 • Granting immunity to the first person to call 911 seeking assistance for the hazing victim and immunizing anyone rendering life-saving aid to the victim while help is on the way